We're all in search of great travel deals. Unfortunately, this makes us vulnerable to travel scams.

 Some travel scams leave you with nothing.
 Others promise you great things and deliver garbage.
 Still, others make good on the promises if you pay additional charges, which can wind up costing double, or even triple what you had initially paid.
 Others will deliver on their offer of a Bahamas vacation, and nothing else.

 Consider the story of a Missouri couple: They were promised a top hotel.
 What they received was a room with no air conditioning, concrete floors, and no access to the beach.

 "This whole vacation experience was a nightmare, and absolutely nothing like what was represented by the company," the woman told the Federal Trade Commission.

 Some scam artists employ a technique called "split pricing."
 They'll offer airfare and accommodations at prices well below market levels, but there will be fees in the fine print that more than offset the savings.

 Others will mention a luxury hotel but hide the fact that an expensive "add-on" fee is required prior to check-in.

 Despite the efforts of government agencies like the FTC, the travel industry is very poorly regulated.
 Anyone can hang a sign in front of their door and sell travel products.
 If you have access to a fax machine, telephone or email account, you can send out solicitations.

 - Always use a credit card.
 This gives you the option of disputing fraudulent charges through your credit card company.
-By the way, never give your card number to someone asking for verification of your identity.
+You should also never give your card number to someone asking for verification of your identity.
 Only give the number for actual orders.

 - Watch out for the word "complimentary".
-Think about why something is being offered to you free of charge?
+Think about why something is being offered to you free of charge.
 Many times, the idea is to provide a captive audience for hours of sales presentations.
 Do you want to spend your precious vacation time listening to these pitches?
-Be warned: many are structured to make you feel obligated, and most are very high-pressure presentations, you may not only waste your precious time but wind up purchasing something you don't really want.
+Given that many are structured to make you feel obligated, and most are very high-pressure presentations, you may not only waste your precious time but wind up purchasing something you don't really want.